City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 ### The "extras" rule

-The "extras" should only be "name:true/false" values.
+The "extras" should only consist "name:true/false" values.

 ### What about "content"?